 - Giving formula supplements at this early stage can cause all kinds of problems, including a decrease in your milk supply.
 Formula takes longer to digest than breastmilk, so your baby stays full longer and is less likely to nurse as often as he needs to stimulate your supply.
 While many babies tolerate formula well, the younger your infant is when he is exposed to artificial milk, the greater the chance of allergies or digestive problems.
 The longer you wait to introduce formula (if you introduce it at all), the better.

 - Learn signs of effective, nutritive nursing.
 Look for a long, drawing, rhythmic motion along his jaw-line, and a wiggling at his temple.
 You should be able to hear him swallowing after your milk comes in.
 Some babies will stay on the breast for long periods of time, but will ‘flutter suck’ ineffectively in their sleep, and won’t get the milk they need or supply you with the stimulation to produce more.
-Here‘s a video that shows a baby ‘nibbling’ at the breast.
+This video shows a baby ‘nibbling’ at the breast instead of nursing effectively.

 - For the first couple of days, your breasts will produce sticky yellow or gold colostrum.
 Your milk will ‘come in’ 2 -5 days after birth, usually on the third day.
-For information on how to prevent and treat engorgement, see article on “Engorgement“.
+For information on how to prevent and treat engorgement, see article Engorgement.

 - Get as much rest as you possibly can.
 During the first few couple of days after your baby arrives, both you and your baby are recovering from the stress of giving birth and being born.
 Babies tend to be sleepy during this time, and while you will be sleepy as well, it is often difficult to get much rest in the hospital.
 There is so much going on – blood pressure checks, temperature checks, visitors in and out, dealing with paperwork, getting the baby’s picture taken, having him circumcised, etc. Because he is born with extra fluid in his tissues, he really isn’t hungry during that time, but nurses for comfort and because he loves to suck.
 Babies even suck their fingers in utero.